 - Location Shoalwater Bay Training Area, Queensland

-Since mid 1965, over 4500km² of the Shoalwater Bay region, north of Rockhampton, Queensland, has served as a military training area.
-It was first used by troops that were deployed to serve in the Vietnam War.
-It has played an important role in military training of Australian and international forces ever since.
+From mid-1965, over 4,500km² of the Shoalwater Bay region, north of Rockhampton, Queensland, has served as a military training area.
+It was first used by troops that were deployed to serve in the Vietnam War, and has played an important role in military training of Australian and international forces ever since.

 An investment in security

 ASMTI has seen more than $1.25 billion invested in Central Queensland which has included the acquisition of approximately 110,000 hectares of land for the expansion.
 This project has also involved a strong focus on local industry participation for lasting and tangible benefits for regional jobs, skills and the economy, with Laing O’Rourke awarding more than 80% of the works to regional Queensland contractors and suppliers.